 There are a number of suppliers of this kind of caravan mover.

 The wheels on a touring caravan or motorhome, of course mean that access inside is up off the ground.
 Lightweight, portable ramps are available, which simply need to be put in place once you have stopped and want to get up into the accommodation.

 Alternatively, you might want to invest in a portable lift, many which can be run off any 12-volt battery system.

 Whether you choose ramps or an electric lift, of course, you need to be comfortable with using these under a range of different camping conditions and on a selection of different campsites.

 An important consideration, if you have a touring caravan, is going to be carrying water to and from the onsite supply to your caravan and for taking waste from the loo to the emptying point.

-Owners of motorhomes may have the still further advantage, suggests the Caravan and Camping Club in that these typically have relatively large water storage tanks already on board.
+Owners of motorhomes may have the still further advantage in that these typically have relatively large water storage tanks already on board.
 Motor caravanners, therefore, may require less assistance than those towing a touring caravan.

 A handy gadget for the owners of touring caravans is a simple attachment to your battery-powered electric drill, which you can then use to lower and raise the van’s stays once you arrive at your pitch.

 As far as mobility scooters are concerned, you might want to invest in one that is capable of being folded – such as a Luggie – and fitted into a convenient storage space – or even the boot of your car.

 The alternative is to fit your scooter onto a rack attached to your touring caravan or onto a trailer towed behind your motorhome.